codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 ## Overview

-In this guide we will see how you can
+In this guide we will see how you can:

-1. deploy a Helm application with Codefresh in an automated manner,
+1. Deploy a Helm application with Codefresh in an automated manner
-1. manage your Helm releases from within Codefresh, and
+1. Manage your Helm releases from within Codefresh
-1. store a Helm package inside the integrated Codefresh repository.
+1. Store a Helm package inside the integrated Codefresh repository